matt-curtis/Fluid-for-Sketch/README.md

-# :triangular_ruler: Fluid for Sketch 1.0
+# :droplet: Fluid for Sketch 1.0

 > *A collaborative project brought to you by [Matt Curtis](https://twitter.com/matt_sven) & [Cat Noone](https://twitter.com/imcatnoone)*